Filter modifications reduce the risk of engine damage

 - modification design, including upgraded specifications (with filters starting from six microns)

 - support in incorporating modified items into your existing control systems

 Every ship is different from a technical, trading and operational perspective.
-However, for all retrofits some elements remain essential, namely cost-efficiency and short lead times from design to delivery.
+However, from design to delivery there are elements of newbuilding and modernisation projects that remain essential for all vessel types, namely cost efficiency and short lead times.

 Tel.: +358 20 486 5030